nus-cs2103/website-base/admin/project-assessment.md

 Based on: user guide and the product demo.
 The **quality of the demo will be factored in** as well.

-:exclamation: Feature that fit well with the other features will earn more marks.
+:bulb: Feature that fit well with the other features will earn more marks.

 </panel>